Take Action: Check Your Bike

 If you are choosing a bike for a child, choose one that brakes when the rider pedals backwards.
 Young children’s hands aren’t big enough or strong enough to use hand brakes.

-Always wear a bike helmet!
+Always wear a bike helmet that fits correctly.

 - The helmet is flat on the top of your head